octobercms/docs/3.x/extend/system/models.md

 |           └── Plugin.php
 :::

-<a id="oc-update-process"></a>
-## Update Process

-During an update the system will notify the user about recent changes to plugins, it can also prompt them about [important or breaking changes](#oc-important-updates).
-Any given migration or seed file will only be excuted once after a successful update.
-October executes the update process automatically when any of the following occurs:

-1. When an administrator signs in to the backend.
-1. When the system is updated using the update feature in the backend area.
-1. When the [console command](../console/commands.md#oc-database-migration) `php artisan october:migrate` is called in the command line from the application directory.

-> **Note**: The plugin [initialization process](../plugin/registration.md#oc-routing-and-initialization) is disabled during the update process, this should be a consideration in migration and seeding scripts.

 ### Plugin Dependencies

 Updates are applied in a specific order, based on the [defined dependencies in the plugin registration file](../plugin/registration.md#oc-dependency-definitions).
 Plugins that are dependant will not be updated until all their dependencies have been updated first.